Admitted Students

 Participant Accommodation Requests: Duke University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing accommodations to participate in our virtual events, please contact Idella Hackett at UNDERGRAD-ADMISSIONS@DUKE.EDU or 919-684-3214 in advance of your participation.

-DukeLIFE INFORMATION
+DUKELIFE INFORMATION

 Approximately 20% of Duke undergraduates are the first in their families to attend a 4-year college or come to Duke from limited-income backgrounds.